nsacyber/RIM-Tool/README.md

 # RIM Tool
 A Reference Integrity Manifest (RIM) contains structures that a Verifier uses to validate expected values (Assertions) against actual values (Evidence).
 The RIM Tool provides a capability to Create, Print, and Verify RIM files that target integrity of firmware.

-Functionality provided by this tool includes:
+Functionality provided by this tool includes the following:
 * Creates, formats, and digitally signs [TCG PC Client Base RIMs](https://trustedcomputinggroup.org/resource/tcg-pc-client-reference-integrity-manifest-specification/)
 * Creates, formats, and digitally signs [TCG Component RIMs](https://trustedcomputinggroup.org/wp-content/uploads/TCG-Component-RIM-Binding-for-SWID-and-CoSWID-Version-1.0-RC-2_16April25.pdf) (both SWID and CoSWID variants)
 * Creates, formats, and digitally signs [IETF CoRIMs](https://datatracker.ietf.org/doc/draft-ietf-rats-corim/)
 * Validates the digital signature of RIMs using X.509 public key certificates
 * Prints human readable contents of RIMs

-There are various standards that describe different formats of RIMs that may be geared toward a particular technology or market.
-RIMs produced by this tool are compatible with the Host Integrity at Runtime and Startup (HIRS) project.
-Currently, HIRS only processes TCG-defined PC Client RIMs, but future versions should be able to process all RIMs produced by this tool.

-Supported RIMs:
-* TCG PC Client RIM (pcrim)
-* TCG Component RIM SWID Option  (comp_swid)
-* TCG Component RIM CoSWID Option (comp_coswid)
-* Concise Reference Integrity Manifest (CoRIM) CoMID option (corim_comid)
-* Concise Reference Integrity Manifest (CoRIM) CoSWID option (corim_coswid)
+Please see the [documentation](https://nsacyber.github.io/RIM-Tool/) for detailed installation and usage.

-# Building
+## Building

+In order to build from source, please first clone the project using `git clone --recursive`.
+This will properly initialize any submodules.

-## Linux
+### Linux
-To build this tool navigate to the rim_tool directory and use the following command:
+To build this tool, navigate to the `RIM-Tool` directory cloned earlier and use the following command:
 ```
 ./gradlew clean build
 ```
 The rim_tool-X.X.jar file should have been placed in the build/libs/tools/ (Linux) folder.
-## Windows
+### Windows
-Several options exist for building on Windows 11:
+Several options exist for building on Windows 11.

 Windows command shell (CMD.exe):
-Navigate to the rim_tool folder and run the windows gradle wrapper:
+Navigate to the `RIM-Tool` folder and run the Windows Gradle wrapper:
 ~~~
 gradlew.bat clean build
 ~~~
 Windows PowerShell with Windows Subsystem for Linux (WSL) enabled:
-Navigate to the rim_tool folder and run the Linux gradle wrapper:
+Navigate to the `RIM-Tool` folder and run the Linux gradle wrapper:
 ~~~
 ./gradlew clean build
 ~~~

-In both cases the rim_tool-X.X.jar file should have been placed in the build\libs\tools\  folder.
+In both cases, the `rim_tool-X.X.jar` file should have been placed in the `build\libs\tools\` folder.

 ## Packaging

 Packages for this tool can be found on the [releases page](https://github.com/nsacyber/RIM-Tool/releases).
-Currently only a packaging for Linux is supported.
+Currently, only packaging for Linux is supported.

 To create an RPM package on a RHEL or Rocky Linux device, use the following command in the same directory:
 ~~~